Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 And you could look at him as like a bloodthirsty demiurge.

-That being said, like there's a big difference between let's say, I don't know, random person who says like mean words or has like a bad taste in something versus someone who number one doesn't even believe in like work, looks at that as slavery and tries to like let's say they're part of like the state and the whole welfare system.
+That being said, like, there's a big difference between, let's say, I don't know, random person who says like mean words or has like a bad taste in something versus someone who, number one, doesn't even believe in like work, looks at that as slavery and tries to like, let's say they're part of like the state and the whole welfare system.

-So it's like it's not wrong to like get them fired in the first place.
+So it's like, it's not wrong to like get them fired in the first place.

 Well, freedom of association, right?

-I mean, obviously we're supposed to have some kind of contract, right?
+I mean, obviously, we're supposed to have some kind of contract, right?

-There's supposed to be warnings, they're supposed to be this, that, and the other, right?
+They're supposed to be this, that, and the other, right?

-So if somebody sends accurate things to me and they say, listen, we don't want these perspectives or opinions on my platform, I'd say, okay, well, how does this violate the terms of service, because you're supposed to have protection from contract in terms of service.
+So, if somebody sends accurate things to me and they say, listen, we don't want these perspectives or opinions on my platform, I'd say, okay, well, how does this violate the terms of service?

-And but let's say that for whatever reason, right?
+But let's say that for whatever reason, right?

-Okay, I I can accept that.
+Okay, I can accept that.

-I I do think in America, of course, it's complicated because the platforms are considered to be part of the public square, which is why they're not liable for illegal or defamatory content that people post.
+I do think in America, of course, it's complicated because the platforms are considered to be part of the public square, which is why they're not liable for illegal or defamatory content that people post.

-And so the question is if you're part of the public square, if you get government subsidies, government funds, can you discriminate against people based upon lawful perspectives, arguments, or opinions?
+And so the question is, if you're part of the public square, if you get government subsidies, government funds, can you discriminate against people based upon lawful perspectives, arguments, or opinions?

 You know, that's really, really dicey.